Insider Career Guides

 Internal hiring dynamics are incredibly complex.
 You might be rejected because:

-- Late Timing: You were referred on Friday, but the hiring manager had already selected three finalists for final-round interviews on Wednesday.
+• Late Timing: You were referred on Friday, but the internal reviewer had already selected three finalists for final-round interviews on Wednesday.

-This is why setting realistic expectations is essential before you ever send a referral request.
+This is why setting realistic expectations is essential before you ever send a routing request.

 Because the internal process takes time, the waiting period can be incredibly stressful.
 How do you know if the employee actually completed Step 1 (The Internal Portal Submission)?